mat3rial/silver-guide-argent/en/faq.md

 In the case of an event or a program, it is common to negotiate exchanges of services with various partners in return for visibility.
 This is a sponsorship.
 It is necessary to offer fair visibility to these sponsoring partners.

 It is recommended that the organization establish a visibility plan that functions in progressive stages or packages.
 Such a plan will permit account recognition of the visibility offered in the context of non-monetary transactions with multiple sponsors.
-The \[visibility plan template({{ site.baseurl }}/assets/template-en/PLAN_VISIBILITY_e.docx) found in the Silver Guide toolbox offers some helpful ideas in this regard.
+The [visibility plan template]({{ site.baseurl }}/assets/template-en/PLAN_VISIBILITY_e.docx) found in the Silver Guide toolbox offers some helpful ideas in this regard.

 Consider the fictitious example of an organization that receives free rental of a digital projector for a ten-day event.
 The fair market value is set at $450.
 A second sponsor donates a free buffet for the launch, valued at $675.
 In exchange, both organizations are offered visibility.
 A visibility plan is established for the event, to be available in packages according to the market value of the contribution: package A, for contributions valued $250–$499; package B, for $500–$999; package C, for $1,000–$1,500, and so on.